Zilliqa/zilliqa-rosetta/README.md

 * whitelisting keypair (if key based whitelisting only)
 * Keypair will be in format: `<public key> <private key>`

-You can generate the seednode keypair after building the dockerfile by running the following command<br />
+You can generate the seed node keypair after building the `dockerfile` by running the following command<br />
 Note that you can run the docker command without the output redirection if you want to generate the whitelisting keypair, but do store the output in a secure location
 ```shell script
 mkdir secrets